 You can absolutely make good compost without worms.
 Worms, like some other organisms, are one type of decomposers in the natural system.
-Even though they are great decomposers, some folks can be grossed out by their wiggly movement.
+Even though they are great decomposers, some folks can be grossed out by their little wiggly movement.

-But good news, there are many other beneficial decomposers in the eco-system like good bacteria, useful enzymes that can help with the breaking down process.
+But the good news is, there are many other beneficial decomposers in the eco-system like good bacteria, useful enzymes that can help with the breaking down process.
 The best thing of all is that you won't see them wiggling around like worms do (if you're scared of this movement).
 Many of these microbes are invisible to the naked eyes.
 Besides, some types of worms are not really great for composting.

-Way #1: Thermal Composting
+Method #1: Thermal Composting

 For thermal composting (aka aerobic composting), we are using the heat generated by the microbial activity to help with the decomposing.
 The pile can get up to 150F (65C) when the little organisms are most active.
 You don't need worms to do the work because in this case an army of little microbes will get it done for you.

 For this, you'll want a lot of air and oxygen.
 With an abundant supply of oxygen, the bad microbes will be pushed further away & the good microbes will have room to grow.
 Basically, we'd want 3 things for thermal composting:

 In a bin, you can mix in around 3 parts brown & 1 part green or layer them one by one on top of the other.
 The key thing is not to press your pile down too much.

 Because the compaction may push out & leave little room for air exchange in and out of the bin.
 You can turn the compost once a week or every other week to help with the oxygen & heat generation.